-Unlocking the infinite
+Unleash the brain's infinite potential

-About us
+About

 Founded in 2025, Galmeon pays tribute to two pioneers in the history of neuroscience: